-New as of January 2021!
+New changes for 2022!
 CREC's power supply cooperative, Associated Electric Cooperative Inc. (AECI), which provides Green Power has drastically lowered their monthly residential price for a 100kWh block of energy.
 Here's what that means for CREC members who already participate or are interested in signing up for the program:

-- The Green Power charge to CREC members will now be $0.10 per block of 100 kWhs.
-To participate in this program, you will be required to purchase a minimum of 10 blocks each month (this will add $1.00 to your bill).
+- The Green Power charge to CREC members will now be $1.00 per block of 100 kwhs.
+To participate in this program, you will be required to purchase a minimum of one, 100 kwhs block each month (this will add $1.00 to your bill).

-- You can request to purchase more than 10 blocks each month but the number of kWhs purchased cannot exceed your average monthly usage.
-For example - if your average monthly usage is 1,846 kWhs, you can only sign up to receive 18 blocks of Green Power each month.
+- You can request to purchase additional blocks each month but the number of kWhs purchased cannot exceed your average monthly usage.
+For example - if your average monthly usage is 1,800 kWhs, you can only sign up to receive 18 blocks (equal to $18.00) of Green Power each month.
 When you request to participate in the program, our Member Services Representative will determine how many blocks you can commit to.